olsonjeffery/p2d/README.md

 - A `World<T>` data structure, consisting of a number of `Zone`s, `Portal`s and `Payload`s
 - Some utility API around interacting with the above items for the purpose of field-of-view discovery and drawing-to-the-screen
 - A rough pattern about UX/input management that also forms the basis of the main loop
+- data-structures representing variable-width sprite fonts and basic API for drawing a line of text, in a given `p2d::sprite::SpriteFontSheet` at a given screen location

 #### Future Work

-- data-structures representing variable-width sprite fonts and API specialized for drawing them
+- Further refinement of the font-drawing API (such as rendering a block of text in a word-wrapped fashion within a bounding box.. what about scrolling.. ?)
 - Data structures simpler than `World<T>` for representing non-fancy tile/grid structures like UX menus, etc and API for drawing them
 - Further generalization of `World<T>` to pull out everything from `Tile` except the `portal_id` and `payload_id` fields
   - Situations that call for interacting with `Tile` payloads in any way (like in `p2d::fov` or `p2dux::gfx::draw`) would take a parameterized strategy trait impl to pull out the `Payload` and make decisions based on its contents